 (iv) Healthcare Distribution and services related to niche innovative medical solutions that address age-related chronic diseases and mobility issues, with a focus on rehabilitative care, sleep care and sports science in the Asia Pacific.

-Management of the Group's divisions to maximise shareholders' returns. (v) HO activities
+Management of the Group's divisions to maximise shareholders' returns.

 (a) Segment revenue and results